canonical/data-science-stack/docs/tutorial/getting-started.rst

    dss initialize --kubeconfig="$(sudo microk8s config)"

 .. note::

-   The `dss initialize` command might take a few minutes to complete.
+   The initialisation might take a few minutes to complete.
+   While the process is in progress, you will see the following message:
+   ``[INFO] Waiting for deployment my-tensorflow-notebook in namespace dss to be ready...``

 Launch a Notebook
 -----------------

-At this point, DSS is set up and you are ready to start managing containerised Notebook environments.
+At this point, DSS is set up and you are ready to start managing containerised notebook environments.
-You can use the DSS CLI now to launch containerised Notebook environments and access JupyterLab.
+You can use the DSS CLI to launch and access them using JupyterLab.

-Start your first Notebook with the following command:
+Start your first Jupyter Notebook with the following command:

 .. code-block:: bash

    dss create my-tensorflow-notebook --image=kubeflownotebookswg/jupyter-tensorflow-cuda:v1.8.0

-Once the command succeeds, it returns a URL that can be used to connect to the JupyterLab UI of that Notebook.
+Once the command succeeds, it returns a URL that can be used to connect to the JupyterLab User Interface (UI) of that notebook.
 For example, you should expect an output like this:

 .. code-block:: none